Stephen Hillenburg Animation Scholarship

 Stephen Hillenburg Animation Scholarship Opportunity

-The Stephen Hillenburg Animation Scholarship will be awarded to support the animation project of one student at the undergraduate or graduate level in the field of animation.
-The grant is made in accordance with the student’s animation project budget; no administrative charges, overhead or indirect costs incurred by the school may be charged against the grant.
-Should funding be awarded, acknowledgement of winning a Princess Grace Award, including the Princess Grace Awards logo, and recognition as a Stephen Hillenburg Animation Scholarship recipient must appear in film credits/any related materials, and a copy of the completed film must be sent to the Foundation.
+The Stephen Hillenburg Animation Scholarship will be awarded to support the final project of one student at the undergraduate or graduate level in the field of animation.
+The grant is made in accordance with the student’s final animation project budget; no administrative charges, overhead or indirect costs incurred by the school may be charged against the grant.
+Should funding be awarded, acknowledgement of receiving a Princess Grace Award, including the Princess Grace Awards logo, and recognition as a Stephen Hillenburg Animation Scholarship recipient must appear in film credits/any related materials, and a copy of the completed film must be sent to the Foundation.

 Schools invited to apply may nominate one undergraduate and one graduate student for a Stephen Hillenburg Animation Scholarship separately from (and in addition to) the Princess Grace Film Scholarship.